act-rules/act-rules.github.io/_rules/image-not-in-acc-tree-is-decorative-e88epe.md

 name: Image not in the accessibility tree is decorative
 rule_type: atomic
 description: |
-  This rule checks that visible images that are excluded from the accessibility tree are decorative
+  This rule checks that visible img, svg and canvas elements that are ignored by assistive technologies are decorative
 accessibility_requirements:
   wcag20:1.1.1: # Non-text content (A)
     forConformance: true